 }

-particle_point.png is placed under /src/main/resources/assets/gfx/ folder
+particle_point.png is placed under /src/main/resources/assets/gfx/ folderoverride def onLoadScene:Scene= {

 this.mEngine.registerUpdateHandler(new FPSLogger());